t2-project/modulith/README.md

 ### Run in development mode

-Development mode means that you run the Modulith application on your own e.g. in debugging mode using your IDE and only run the dependencies (databases and fake credit institute) with Docker.
+Development mode means that you run the Modulith application on your own, e.g. in debugging mode using your IDE, and only run the dependencies (databases and fake credit institute) with Docker.

+Important: To run the application in development mode, set the Spring profile to `dev`.

+Run dependencies:

 ```sh
 docker compose -f docker-compose-dev.yml up
+```

+If you want to run the application directly from your command line, you can use one of the following commands:

+- Spring Boot Maven Plugin (every shell except Powershell):
+    ```sh
+    ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev
+    ```
+- Spring Boot Maven Plugin (Powershell):
+    ```powershell
+    ./mvnw spring-boot:run -D"spring-boot.run.profiles=dev"
+    ```
+- Java:
+    ```sh
+    java -jar target/t2-modulith.war --spring.profiles.active=dev
     ```

 ---